marktmiller/atari-8-bit-forth-projects/fig-forth1.1/starting-forth/Readme.md

 ## Some notes

 APX Forth has a version of CREATE, but I found it difficult to use.
 So, I created my own that I found makes more sense.
-I suspect others, except maybe more experienced Forth programmers, will agree.

-A testament to how well-organized the Forth standard is was FM/MOD.
-I wasn't able to figure out on my own how to implement it, but forth-standard.org solved that for me, by having a definition written in Forth that was easy to bring over to APX.
-Very nice.
-I forget if I consulted it for a definition for M*/, but oh well.
-I've tested my version, and it works.